 Books through Bars is a non-profit that provides books to prisoners.
-They are out of Philadelphia, but if you do not live in that area you can ship your books to them (You pay shipping.
+If you don’t live in Philadelphia, where they are based, you can ship your books to them (You pay shipping.
 Media Mail is typically the cheapest way to send books).
-They have a list of books wanted on their website and request that you call them to ensure they can use your books before you ship them.
+They request that you call them to ensure they can use your books before you ship them.
 Find information here.

 Books to Prisoners

 As its name suggests, Books to Prisoners also provides books to prisoners.
 They have been in operation since 1973.
-Located in the Seattle area, they provide information on their site about shipping books to them (Again, you pay for shipping.
+They provide information on their site about shipping books to them (Again, you pay for shipping.
 Media Mail is the way to go).
-Please consider making an additional contribution to their organization, if you can swing it, to cover their costs for shipping the books out to the prisons they work with.
-Check out their website here:

 Books for Africa

 This non-profit ships books to Africa from the US to promote literacy in African countries.
 Their mission is, “to end the book famine in Africa.
 With your help, we will help create a culture of literacy and provide the tools of empowerment to the next generation of parents, teachers, and leaders in Africa.”
-They receive donations by drop-off in St. Paul, MN and in Smyrna, GA.
 Information on shipping can be found on their site.
 There is also the option to make donations to specific programs running in different African countries.
-Please consider the cost of shipping these books to Africa and consider a financial contribution along with your books, if possible, to assist with their freighter fees.
 Check out donation details on their website.